‘A STRANGE BEAUTY’ presents Sève Favre’s drawings, interactive installations, and wallpaper designs on invasive plants.

 EVENTS

-On Saturday, January 24 from 2-3:30PM, please join us for a presentation by Sève Favre on invasive plants and her research at the Swiss Wallpaper Museum and Virginia Center for the Creative Arts.
-Event is free.
+Please join us for the Opening Reception on Saturday, January 24 from 1-4PM.
+The event will begin with a talk by Sève Favre on invasive plants and her research at the Swiss Wallpaper Museum and Virginia Center for the Creative Arts.
+All are welcome.
 No registration required.

 Participants